maalvikabhat/growthofsocialnetworks/reports/project_proposal.md

 They define robustness as the average coreness of each node, or how much effect removing that node would have on the system.
 Our end goal in the experiment is to identify coreness of different nodes (words) in the Wikipedia ecosystem.
 Their model incorporates benefit and cost functions to model whether a node will remain in the network.
 Their analysis explores ways to keep users in the network.
 They conclude that keeping a few core nodes in the network is more effective than keeping many outer nodes in the network at improving the robustness of the network.

+### Experiment Plan

+We plan to implement k-core analysis in our initial experiment to help identify small interlinked core areas on a network.